adithya/image-repo/README.md

 - postgres will be available on http://localhost:5432
 - A locally running [emulator of Google Cloud Storage](https://github.com/fsouza/fake-gcs-server) will be running on http://localhost:4443

+## API Docs

+API documentation for image-repo can be found in the [repositories wiki](https://github.com/adithya/image-repo/wiki/API-Reference-Home).

 ## Secure storage and retrieval of images

 ### Overview